nkami/rl_grammar_constrained/README.md

 # RL Grammar Constrained
-In this repository we suggest an implementation for agent uses Context Free Grammar rules in his learning process.
+In this repository we suggest an implementation for agent who uses Context Free Grammar rules in his learning process.
 We use the stable baselines implentations of DQN and PPO2 agents with the following small change:

 whenever the agent choose an action he cannot choose actions that will violate grammar rules.